Loans Mortgages

 • The amount you can borrow depends on your home’s value (and other factors)

 If you’ve built enough equity in your home, you may want to consider tapping into it to fund your house flip.
 Equity is the difference between what your home could sell for and what you owe on the mortgage.
-You can use this equity to fund a flip in a couple different ways:
+Here’s more about the main ways of accessing your equity for a flip project.

 Home equity loan